 This plugin will verify every email address submitted by users.

-It’ll automatically detect and block disposable, temporary emails.
+It’ll automatically detect and block disposable, temporary email addresses.

 It’ll give a nice warning message when users are signing up, logging in,

-It checks only the domain name against a service named
+The plugin checks the domain name using a service named

 If a domain name is blocked, it will be stored into a local blacklist.

-You can also manage your own local whitelist and blacklist.
+You can also manage your own local whitelist and blacklist to allow or

-It works seamlessly with WooCommerce, Contact Form 7,
+It works seamlessly with other plugins including WooCommerce,

 Sign up and get your API token at IsTempMail.

-Upload the plugin to your blog, then click Activate it,
+Upload the plugin to your blog, then click Activate it under Plugins > Installed Plugins.

 Do you send my user emails to other servers?